We are Creating a New Digital Civilization

-Algorithms are controlling our interactions on social media platforms, and a vast culture of sharing and liking has created an egocentric society that is lacking in humanity and connection.
+Algorithms are everywhere, and they are controlling what we see through social media platforms, and "sharing" and "liking" has created an narcissistic and egocentric society that is lacking in humanity and authenticity.
 It is our very "connectedness" on social media platforms that is diminishing real human connection.
 Our culture is being ruled by inhumane social media behaviour, and causing high levels of depression, addiction and sociopaths.

 Artists express humanity in their work.
 Art is a force of nature that brings us together.
 The contribution of art using digital technology will create a more connected and humane culture, which will affect how our society chooses to use and innovate digital technology for the future.
-It is the demonstration of possibilities and expression of free though, using digital technology as a tool for humanity, that will create a more balanced culture.
+It is the demonstration of possibilities and expression of free thought, using digital technology that will create a more balanced culture.

 Techism is a movement that recognizes technological innovation as an artistic medium, and encourages artists to promote digital humanism in the formation of culture.
 Collaboration, co-creation and dialogue with engineers and technology specialists is key to this movement, because we are in a transition phase between the institutionalized “painting & sculpture” tradition of artistic expression, into digital.

 Freedom of thought, individualism and equality in a future of digital disruption and technological advancement is important for the future of humanity.
-We recognize the unique challenges that society will face from social media platforms, algorithms and AI in this new and unchartered future and we choose to express connectedness, humanity and transcendence at the forefront of technological innovation through collaboration, dialogue and freedom of expression.
+I recognize the unique challenges that society will face from social media platforms, algorithms and AI in this new and unchartered future and we choose to express connectedness, humanity and transcendence at the forefront of technological innovation through collaboration, dialogue and freedom of expression.

 Our future is unknown, but we are aware that hundreds of millions of dollars are being invested in AI, deep learning, brain computer interfaces and the opening of the space frontier.
 The importance of Techism, and its influence on humanity is crucial, now.